skito/ATMF-TranslationsTool-Windows/README.md

 ![Main screen](https://github.com/skito/ATMF-TranslationsTool-Windows/blob/master/Screenshots/main.png)

-Tool for Windows which enables you to easely mange ATMF translations (workspaces).
+Tool for Windows which enables you to easily manage ATMF translations (workspaces).

 ## Definitions when working with the app